-Just a couple of pages in and the author has begun to lose me.
+I found this unrealistic.
 Yes, I remember after the World Trade Center attacks how we couldn’t stop watching the coverage, even though there was nothing new.
 Some of us tried to contact family or friends.
 I also sat out the first days of the tsunami and Fukishima disaster with a woman from Japan.
 So I’m not unfamiliar with the reaction to a catastrophe.
-Still, Jacqueline’s stupor seemed unrealistic to me, especially with three-year-old in the home.
+Still, Jacqueline’s stupor seemed extreme to me, especially when there’s a three-year-old in the home.

 While some aspects of the story are hard to believe, the essential story question is not just timely, but important.
 How can Jacqueline forge a relationship with the parents who, fixated on their own pleasures, essentially abandoned her?
 Forced to practice the despised piano until her fingers bled in order to impress her parents’ friends at parties and then sent to boarding school in the U.S. when only ten, Jacqueline has had almost no contact with her parents in the intervening years.
 Suddenly her mother will not leave her alone, needing Jacqueline’s help now that Paul has been permanently disabled because of the earthquake.